 - Section A of the Attachment includes select Legislative Budget Board (LBB) agency performance measures for children in DFPS conservatorship.
-For catchment areas in Stage II of CBC, Section A shows how SSCCs are performing on DFPS measures.
-Performance calculations for Stage I catchments include both children in foster care served by the SSCCs in Stage I and children served in substitute care settings, like kinship, not served by the SSCC.
+For community areas in Stage II of CBC, Section A shows how SSCCs perform on DFPS measures.
+Performance calculations for Stage I communities include both children in foster care served by the SSCCs in Stage I and children served in substitute care settings, like kinship, not served by the SSCC, except where the measure specifically references only children in foster care.
 For these areas, case management services remained a function of DFPS.
 The measures are intended to show outcomes of case management activity but are not performance measures for SSCC contracts. - Section B includes CBC contract performance measures that apply to children in foster care.
 For SSCCs in Stage I, performance is limited to children in SSCC-contracted foster care placements.
-For SSCCs in Stage II, performance measures include all children from the catchment in foster care, whether the contract is in the SSCC network or with a Legacy provider. - Section C reports CBC contract performance measures that apply to all children in conservatorship for catchment areas in Stage II only. - Sections D-F report Community-Based Care actual and projected expenditures for prior and current fiscal years, as additionally required by the Rider 15 Report.
+For SSCCs in Stage II, performance measures include all children from the community in foster care, whether the contract is in the SSCC network or with a legacy provider. - Section C reports CBC contract performance measures that apply to all children in conservatorship for community areas in Stage II only. - Sections D-F reports Community-Based Care actual and projected expenditures for prior and current fiscal years, as the Rider 15 Report also requires.